ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

 Resist the urge to check in
-Guilt might  you rethink your decision.
-But remember, this is what you want.
-It is what you want, right?
+Guilt might make you rethink your decision.
+But remember, you wanted this.
+It is what you wanted, right?
 For us to be together?
-Good, that's what I thought.
+Good.
+That's what I thought.

 Get the closure you need
-Finally find release and closure by closing the tab that contains your former lover, forever again relinquishing her  to non-existence.
+Finally get closure by closing the tab that contains your former lover, forever again relinquishing her  to non-existence.

 Get the closure you need
 I noticed from your browser cookies that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 Care to explain?